oasisprotocol/old-docs/src/operators/stake-management.md

 * `--debug.test_entity` will sign the transaction using the test entity account.
   If you are running a validator node, you should use `--entity` instead and the directory containing `entity.json` with your private key.
+* `--debug.allow_test_keys` will allow the CLI to use the test entity.
+This option should only be used for testing.

 The above generation and signing of the transaction can be done offline.